Toshiba Laptop

 Regards

-I tried to replace my Z30’s keyboard today, and I have to say that the adhesive was so strong that I ruined the old one.
-The new keyboard definitely needs some new adhesive to stick down to the base.
+I tried to replace my Z30’s keyboard today, and I must say that the adhesive was so strong that I damaged the old one.
+The new keyboard needs some new adhesive to stick down to the base.
 I tried to find one on eBay, but it is far too expensive and not worth it.

 I decided to buy some thin double-sided adhesive film and put it where needed.

-Will send updates of how it went as soon as I complete the installation.
+Will send updates on how it went as soon as I complete the installation.

 I’d have a used Z30 with some missing screws on the bottom cover.
-Does anyone know which is the correct size to find for replacement?
+Does anyone know what the correct size is to look for a replacement?

 Leave a Reply